arne-z/BachelorThesis/ExperimentSetup.md

 ## Consent

 Consent will ony be needed insofar as mandated by HPI / Uni-Potsdam rules.
 The experiment does not call for any additional care.
---- comment Chris.
-It is a good practice however to ask for consent (simple one).
+''comment Chris.
+It is a good practice however to ask for consent (simple one).''

 ## Procedure